 At Firestarter SEO, we get this question all the time.
-As we educate our clients on their different options, most of the time we can confidently say that they will see quality results within a good range of pricing options, but the main factors they need to consider are: their budget, their level of patience, and how aggressive they want to be.
+As we educate our clients on their different options, most of the time we can confidently say that they will see quality results within a good range of pricing options, but the main factors they need to consider are their budget, their level of patience, and how aggressive they want to be.
 From a more tangible and specific standpoint, though, what are the real differences in a low-cost versus higher-cost package?

 TIME FOR SUCCESS

-One of the biggest differences in a low-cost option versus a higher-end package is the time it will take to get results.
+One of the biggest differences between a low-cost option versus a higher-end package is the time it will take to get results.
 For example, the difference between a $1000/month option versus a $2000/month option could be between 3-6 months, depending on a number of factors.
 Companies that are limited in their budget generally will need to wait longer for impactful results.

 QUALITY & QUANTITY OF CONTENT